sufarnfong/gitbook_boc/more/faqs.md

 ### What problem does the blockchain solve?

 Digital assets are easily copied and redistributed.
-On music and film industry it's a severe problem, that anyone can copy songs and movies and distribute them.
-Blockchain technology provides a database where it is registered every movement, and it can be distinguished whether it is authentic.
+In the music and film industry, it has been a severe problem that songs and movies could be copied and distributed wildly since copyrights could sometimes be abused.
+Blockchain technology provides a database where every movement or changes will be strictly registered, and its authenticity could be easily distinguished.
 This fits perfectly with the digital currency.
 We can distinguish one token (like a USDT) from another, and assets can now be managed in a decentralized way.

 ### What is the difference between cryptocurrency and blockchain?